 All individuals, including students and members of the ONU community, are obligated to promptly report any incidents of sex discrimination or sexual harassment as set forth in this Policy.
-A formal complaint, as defined in Section III.G below, is not required to make a report of sex discrimination or sexual harassment and initiate a response by

-ONU, including the offering and providing of supportive measures, as defined in Section III.E below.
+A formal complaint, as defined in Section III.G below, is not required to make a report of sex discrimination or sexual harassment and initiate a response by ONU, including the offering and providing of supportive measures, as defined in Section III.E below.

 The ONU officials who have authority to institute corrective measures on behalf of ONU and who receive notice or actual knowledge of sexual harassment in one of ONU's education programs or activities and are required to act upon notice or knowledge are listed as follows: Title IX Coordinator, Deputy Title IX Coordinators, Human Resources Director, Vice President of Student Affairs, Athletic Director and the Director of Student Conduct.
 An ONU official who has authority to institute corrective measures on behalf of ONU and who receives notice or actual knowledge of sexual harassment in one of ONU's education programs or activities, is required to promptly report any incidents or allegations of sex discrimination and sexual harassment that they become aware of, directly or indirectly.
-Reporting allows complainants-i.e., alleged victims of conduct that could constitute sexual harassment-to receive supportive measures and helps to maintain a safe campus environment.
+Reporting allows complainants-i.e., alleged victims of conduct that could constitute sexual harassment.